GenAstro/Epicycle/Epicycle/docs/src/index.md

 TODO: Visual Studio Code

 We gratefully acknowledge these projects and their maintainers, whose work makes Epicycle possible.

+### Support

+### License

+We believe in the power of open source to foster innovation and community-driven development and also recognize the need for a sustainable business model and a model that can handle export-controlled aerospace content.

+For these reasons, Epicycle is offered under a tri-licensing model.
+The license allows users to choose between the following three options:

+1) LGPL V3.0
+2) Evaluation and Education use Only
+3) Commercial License

+### Contributing

+To protect both contributors and our company, we use the Linux Kernel's Developer's Certificate of Origin (DCO) as detailed in CONTRIBUTING.txt.

 ### 📚 [Using Epicycle](welcome.md)
 Learn how to install, configure, and use the Epicycle ecosystem for your mission analysis needs.